nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 ### Repo Data

 MCUXpresso SDK repo CMake and Kconfig data are composed of arch, boards, devices, drivers, components, middlewares and examples.
+Based on the decoupling principle, all these different kinds data are placed under different folders of the MCUXpresso SDK repo.

+#### Arch Data

 #### Board Data